oroinc/documentation/crm/user_guide/activities/activities_overview.rst

 |

 Users can access logged calls in the dedicated system section, in the **Activities** section of their user page, via the **Recent calls** dashboard widget.
-If some entity record is marked as a context for a call, this call appears in the **Activity** section on the entity record view page.
+If an entity record is marked as a context for a call, this call appears in the **Activity** section on the entity record view page.

 |